 Overall artistic direction is provided by Music Director William Boughton.
-William Boughton (Music Director, New Haven Symphony Orchestra), comes to his position (appointed July, 2007) after more than 25 years leading the English Symphony Orchestra.
+He joined us in 2007 after leading the English Symphony Orchestra for more than 25 years.
 Mr. Boughton brings with him a reputation as one of the foremost English conductors of his generation.
-In 1980, he founded the English Symphony Orchestra, and as its Artistic and Music Director and Principal Conductor, he developed the orchestra’s repertoire to include music ranging from baroque and classical works to contemporary music.
-In his last season there, to celebrate its silver anniversary Mr. Boughton led the ESO in a season-long cycle of the nine Beethoven Symphonies.
-He has made more than sixty highly regarded recordings, most for Nimbus Records, several of which have reached the top ten in the U.S. charts.
+In 1980, he founded the English Symphony Orchestra, and as its Artistic and Music Director and Principal Conductor, he developed the orchestra’s repertoire with music ranging from baroque and classical works to contemporary music.
+To celebrate its silver anniversary, Mr. Boughton led the ESO in a season-long cycle of the nine Beethoven Symphonies.
+He has made more than 60 highly regarded recordings, most for Nimbus Records, several of which have reached the top ten in the U.S. charts.
 Mr. Boughton has guest-conducted the world’s leading orchestras from San Francisco to Helsinki and has worked with leading soloists on the international circuit, including such artists as Nigel Kennedy, Emmanuel Ax, and Radu Lupu.

-From 1986—93, he served also as Artistic and Music Director of the Jyvaskyla Sinfonia in Finland, and during his tenure there, audiences grew by over 60 percent.
-He led the orchestra on tour to Estonia and Sweden, and recorded music by Sibelius.
+From 1986—93, he served as Artistic and Music Director of the Jyvaskyla Sinfonia in Finland.
+During his tenure, audiences grew by over 60 percent.
+He led the orchestra on tour to Estonia and Sweden and recorded music by Sibelius.
 Mr. Boughton has been instrumental in founding and directing the Malvern Festival held in the autumn in Worcestershire as well as the Wyastone Summer Series, which has become one of the U.K.’s most significant annual music events, broadcast in part by the BBC.
 In 2004, he launched the first Elgar Festival in Malvern, whose sold-out performances were received with enormous enthusiasm.
-His first Stateside Elgar-Festival takes place at Yale University in April/May, 2013.
+His first Stateside Elgar-Festival took place at Yale University in April/May, 2013.

 As a champion of contemporary British music, Mr. Boughton commissioned works from composers including Peter Sculthorpe, John Joubert, and Anthony Powers.
-In his tenure with the NHSO, he has presented world premieres by Jin Hi Kim, David Stock, and Augusta Read Thomas.
-He is currently spearheading a consortium commission for a new work by Yale’s Christopher Theofanidis.
+In his tenure with the NHSO, he has presented world premieres by Jin Hi Kim, David Stock, Augusta Read Thomas, Christopher Theofanidis, and Chris Brubeck.
+He is currently spearheading a commission for a new work by Yale’s Hannah Lash.
 Maestro Boughton was chosen to conduct commemorative celebrations of composers Sir Michael Tippett and Nicholas Maw.
 His close friendship with the late Yehudi Menuhin led to his leading the ESO at Menuhin’s Memorial Service in Westminster Abbey.
 In 1993, Mr. Boughton was awarded an Honorary Doctorate from Coventry University.

 The NHSO Board of Directors named Elaine C. Carroll Executive Director effective December 1, 2011.
 Ms. Carroll has nearly 20 years of management experience and a proven track record of increasing revenues and balancing budgets.
 She has secured grants from many major foundations and the Connecticut Commission on Culture and Tourism, the New York State Council on the Arts, the National Endowment for the Arts, and the U.S. Department of Education.
-This past spring she served as the volunteer produce of an all-Stamford fundraising concert for Haitian Earthquake Relief that united constituencies from throughout the City.
 She was previously the General Manager of the Stamford Symphony and Executive Director of the Westchester Philharmonic.
 (Her complete bio is listed among our senior staff.)

-Elaine C. Carroll has worked in not-for-profit management for 18 years.
-She brings to her new role as Development Director a proven track record of increasing revenues.
+Elaine C. Carroll has worked in not-for-profit management for 20 years.
+She brings to her role as Executive Director a proven track record of increasing revenues.
 She has secured grants from many major foundations and the Connecticut Commission on Culture and Tourism, the New York State Council on the Arts, the National Endowment for the Arts, and the U.S. Department of Education.
-This past spring she served as the volunteer produce of an all-Stamford fundraising concert for Haitian Earthquake Relief that united constituencies from throughout the City.

-Before coming to Norfolk, Elaine served as Director of Development for Friends of the Arts, presenters of classical, jazz and popular concerts as well as arts-in-education throughout Long Island, NY.
-Elaine was also Administrative Director of The Riverside Symphony in New York City, an orchestra dedicated to new and unusual music and emerging American soloists.
+Before arriving in Norfolk, Elaine served as Director of Development for Friends of the Arts, presenters of classical, jazz and popular concerts as well as arts-in-education throughout Long Island, NY.
+Elaine was also Administrative Director of the Riverside Symphony in New York City, an orchestra dedicated to new and unusual music and emerging American soloists.